hkhaung/webdev-projects/README.md

 ## Credits:
 - fonts are from Google Fonts
 - images are from unsplash, freepik, and others are saved from google search
+- project ideas are from [here](https://www.theodinproject.com/) and built on top of them